EPCCed/intro_to_cp2k/day1/README.md

 with system size, approx. 1000 atoms (20k-30k basis functions) can be studied fairly easily.

-#### Hartree Fock exchange

-The Hartree Fock exchange is use in hybrid XC methods where it is combined with GGA methods in order to improve the accuracy of the XC contribution.
-This is used for PBE0 and B3LYP and also double-hybrid functionals such as B2PLYP and B2GPPLYP which use the PT2 correlation contribution additionally.
-The HFX requires use of the libint library.

 #### XC functionals

-There are a wide range of functionals for representing the exchange-correlation functionals each with different levels of accuracy (the XC functional contains approximations for the exact functionals for exchange and correlation).
+There are a wide range of functionals for representing the exchange-correlation functional each with different levels of accuracy (the XC functional contains approximations for the exact functionals for exchange and correlation).

 Available functionals flavours include LDA, GGA, and meta-GGA.
 Many others provided by (LibXC)[https://www.tddft.org/programs/libxc/].

+#### Hartree Fock exchange

+The Hartree Fock exchange for use in hybrid XC methods.
+This can be used for PBE0 and B3LYP and also double-hybrid functionals such as B2PLYP and B2GPPLYP which use the PT2 correlation contribution additionally.
+The HFX requires use of the [libint](https://github.com/evaleev/libint) library.

 ####  Optimisation

-Global and  geometry optimisation
+Geometry and cell optimisation.

 #### Molecular dynamics

-Born Orpenheimer molecule dynamics, with a range of ensembles.
+Born Orpenheimer molecular dynamics, with a wide range of MD ensembles.

 #### QM/MM

 Classical molecular mechanics with a quantum mechanical QM region of interest.
+QM/MM in CP2K is fully periodic.

-#### Classical forcefields FIST
+#### Classical forcefields (FIST)

 Classical forcefields in the CHARMM and AMBER formats for doing classical MD.

 #### The nudged elastic band method

+For finding transistion states and minimum energy pathways.
+Climbing-image and improved tangent NEB are available.

 #### Metadynamics

-Available in inbuilt in CP2K or through Plumed.
+Available as inbuilt in CP2K or through [Plumed](https://www.plumed.org).

 ## Exercise 0: Logging on to ARCHER2 and setting up